 (b) Any watcher shall be entitled to remain at any place of registration during the time when it shall remain open for the registration of electors, and to keep a list or other memorandum of or concerning the persons applying for registration, and to interrogate or challenge any person regarding his right to be registered and to inspect any papers produced by such person.
-The registrars, commission, and commissioners shall give every watcher ample opportunity and afford him every convenience for the discharge of his duties: Provided, That a registrar, commission, or commissioner may, at any time, require any watcher to show his certificate of appointment: And provided, That not more than one watcher for any party or political body or citizens' organization represented shall be allowed in a place of registration at any one time.
+The registrars, commission, and commissioners shall give every watcher ample opportunity and afford him every convenience for the discharge of his duties: Provided.
+That a registrar, commission, or commissioner may, at any time, require any watcher to show his certificate of appointment: And provided, That not more than one watcher for any party or political body or citizens' organization represented shall be allowed in a place of registration at any one time.

 Section 14.
-Watchers or Attorneys at Sessions of Commission.-Any party or political body or body of citizens which now is, or hereafter may be, entitled to have watchers at any place of registration or at any election, shall also be entitled to appoint any watchers, who are qualified electors of any borough, town or township, or attorneys to represent such party or political body or body of citizens at any public session or sessions of the commission.
+Watchers or Attorneys at Sessions of Commission.-Any party or political body or body of citizens which now is, or hereafter may be, entitled to have watchers at any place of registration or at any election, shall also be entitled to appoint any watchers, who are qualified elector of any city of second class, city of the second class A, city of the third class, borough, town or township, or attorneys to represent such party or political body or body of citizens at any public session or sessions of the commission.
 Such watchers or attorneys may exercise the same rights as watchers at places of registration, but the number who may be present at any one time may be limited by the commission to not more than three for any party or political body.